RISE at the University of Texas at San Antonio

 What is RISE?

-RISE is a federally funded program designed to increase the number of underrepresented faculty, students, and investigators who are performing research in the biomedical sciences.
+RISE (Research Initiative for Scientific Enhancement) is a federally funded program designed to increase the number of underrepresented faculty, students, and investigators who are performing research in the biomedical sciences.
 RISE programs support research by faculty members and minority serving institutions, strengthen the institutions' biomedical research capabilities, and provide opportunities for students to work as part of a research team.

 The UTSA RISE program is student oriented and provides both financial and professional development support for up to 40 undergraduate and 15 doctoral students while they pursue training in biomedical research.
-UTSA's RISE programs, Undergraduate RISE and PhD RISE, are invaluable for the development of the next generation of biomedical researchers.
+UTSA's RISE programs, RISE Undergraduate and RISE PhD, are invaluable for the development of the next generation of biomedical researchers.
 Applications to individual programs are available on the program web sites.

 Click here to request more information about the RISE program at UTSA.